Poems up to 55 lines long

 Additionally, five commended poets will have their poems published in SBP, along with the prize winners.
-The rest of the poems long-listed by the judge, Mimi Khalvati.
-There will be a reading at the Poetry Cafe in Covent Garden, London.
-All those included in the list will be invited to read at the subsequent launch readings at the Poetry Society’s Cafe in The Poetry Place at 22 Betterton Street with extended readings for the prize-winning and commended poets.
+There will be a reading and celebration in central London, if possible (Covid 19 circumstances).
+All those included in the list will be invited to read with extended readings for the prize-winning and commended poets.

 Find out more about the benefits of our Poetry workshops and other news.